gwisk/gradguide/README.md

     limit on how much you can write.
 Keep it to two pages maximum though, they will start skimming if it's any longer.

-    But my point is that it should be cohesive.
+    Ultimately, it should be cohesive.
 So, in the next few points, I'll discuss what needs to be covered and how to do so.

 4. A warning: there are some **kisses of death** in the SOP.
 These will